Abdullahqasem2/shuriken/README.md

 During the high requirement that the updates and the high price of the games that the gaming community asking for we will provide shuriken website that allow you to play the heaviest games that requires a high quality and costly computers on your old and cheap laptop just using your screen.
 Our subscription will be cheap, the quality will be high and you will not download any game on your pc.

-## FUNCTIONAL REQUIRMENT:
-In the home page, we will include a clickable  navbar that will display the home, about us and contact us.
-About us : will go to the about us  page.
-Contact us: go to the send us email part in the home page.

 ## User Authentication And Authorization:
 The system shall display a registration link in the login page to register if the user doesn’t already have an account.